Don’t throw away your old bread! It is easy to make Homemade Croutons from your Stale Bread!

 How to store

 Plain croutons are great too, in this case, I do the bread dry, with no oil.
 Use a slow oven, about 300°F to toast.
 Spread the croutons on a baking sheet, in a single layer.
+To make cleanup a breeze line the baking sheet with parchment paper.
 Bake for about 20-25 minutes until the croutons are dried through but not too brown.

 So next time you find that bread that was better 3 days ago, make your family some homemade croutons.